 Students will present and discuss their research in a panel format, each panel being composed of three to five student papers.
 Each presentation will last about 10-12 minutes followed by questions and a discussion moderated by a faculty member.
 The conference will include a keynote address.
 At the conclusion of the conference, faculty participants will nominate and select the “best papers” of the conference.
 Selected papers will be published in a special volume of conference proceedings.

-In addition, the EU Center of California and some of its partner institutions will be offering awards for the top papers with study tours to Europe over the summer.
+In addition to publication in the Conference Journal, the EU Center of California and some of its partner institutions will be offering awards for the top two papers with summer study tours to Europe.

 Conference Fees and Travel Expenses